Lesson 4: Searching for Patents

 For instance, you might try one of the following methods:

-• Begin by using a keyword search in Google Patents, which tends to return many results from U.S. and international patent but does not have a well-developed classification search.
+• Begin by using a keyword search in Google Patents, which tends to return many results from U.S. and international patents, but does not have a well-developed classification search.
 Then create a list of CPC codes from Google Patents, locate them in Espacenet’s classification search, then search for all patents for those classifications.

 In all cases, the key to patent searching is repeating the process, trying new keywords, new classifications, and combinations and, typically, using a combination of patent searching databases.